 Evidence of human activity by hunter-gatherers, dating back to around 10,000 BCE, has been found in the south of the island.
 A well-preserved Neolithic village, Khirokitia, in this area, was occupied around 6800 BCE.
-Around 1400 BCE Mycenaean Greek traders started visiting Cyprus.
+Around 1400 BCE, Mycenaean Greek traders started visiting Cyprus.
 The island was settled by Greeks in the late Bronze Age, following the collapse of Mycenaean Greece, between 1100 and 1050 BCE.
-During its history, Cyprus has been occupied by several major powers; in 708 BCE it was invaded by the Assyrian Empire and ruled by them for a century.
+During its history, Cyprus has been occupied by several major powers; in 708 BCE, it was invaded by the Assyrian Empire and ruled by them for a century.
 After a brief period of Egyptian rule, it fell to the Achaemenid (First Persian) Empire in 545 BCE.
-In 333 BCE Alexander the Great of Macedon conquered the island, but after his death, his empire was divided, and Cyprus became part of the Hellenistic empire of Ptolemaic Egypt.
-During this period it became wholly Greek, in culture, custom and language.
-In 58 BCE Cyprus fell to the Roman Republic, and when the Roman Empire was split in 395 CE, it became part of the East Roman, or Byzantine Empire and maintained and strengthened its Hellenistic-Christian culture.
+In 333 BCE, Alexander the Great of Macedon conquered the island, but his empire was divided after his death, and Cyprus became part of the Hellenistic empire of Ptolemaic Egypt.
+During this period, it became wholly Greek in culture, custom and language.
+In 58 BCE, Cyprus fell to the Roman Republic, and when the Roman Empire was split in 395 CE, it became part of the East Roman, or Byzantine Empire and maintained and strengthened its Hellenistic-Christian culture.
 Arab raiders from the Levant attacked the island in 649 and continued to do so for about 300 years, causing death and destruction; the city of Salamis, among others, was destroyed and never rebuilt.

 On 16 August 1960, the Republic of Cyprus came into being, with Archbishop Makarios III its President and Turkish Cypriot Fazıl Küçük as Vice President.
 Britain retained two Sovereign Base Areas, Akrotiri in the south and Dhekelia between Larnaca and Famagusta.
 However, tensions between the two communities increased: the Greek Cypriot leadership believed the Turkish population had been given too many rights, and President Makarios proposed constitutional changes.
 These were opposed by Turkish Cypriots and also rejected by Turkey.
-On 21 December 1963 intercommunal violence erupted, resulting in the death of 364 Turkish and 174 Greek Cypriots.
+On 21 December 1963, intercommunal violence erupted, resulting in the death of 364 Turkish and 174 Greek Cypriots.
 Over a hundred Turkish Cypriot villages were destroyed, and more than 25,000 Turkish Cypriots were displaced.
 It brought the end of Turkish Cypriot representation in the Republic, and its people had to live in enclaves.
 Makarios divided the capital of Nicosia by a so-called Green Line, with United Nations Peacekeeping troops keeping the two communities apart.